-- Press the steering wheel button 🖸. - > The combined instrument panel's marking (5) and symbol (6) change colour from GREY to WHITE and the speed is then set to the last speed stored.
+- Press the steering wheel button D. - > The combined instrument panel's marking (5) and symbol (6) change colour from GREY to WHITE - the car then follows the last stored speed.

 A marked speed increase may occur once the speed has been resumed by selecting O.